The Complete Guide to Filling Out the FAFSA® as a Parent

 Student dependency status

 This section determines whether or not your child is a dependent or independent.
 In general, students are independent if they are age 24+, separated from parents (e.g., legally emancipated, orphaned, under foster care), or attending graduate school.
-You can take a peek at the dependency status questions for the past year’s 2023-2024 FAFSA® form.
+You can take a peek at the dependency status questions.

 If your child qualifies as an independent, they won’t need to give detailed parental information nor any parent finance information.
 Otherwise, if they are dependent, you will need to enter detailed financial information about you (the parent/s).